danhermes/book_factory/books/output_AI_Enh_12_26a/7_-_Chapter_7__Enhanced_Leadership_—_Larger_Networks,_Stronger_Influence (1).md

 Take Miranda, the brainy yet distractible CEO of Razorbeam.
 After signaling the door of her corner office for the final time, she finds herself in the comforting chaos of retirement, surrounded by her collection of sticky notes.
 Those notes--her proverbial "Memory Palace"--served as her chaotic yet effective decision-making guide.
 But as embarrassing passwords and forgotten deadlines became her new normal, Miranda realized her legacy deserved something more structured.

 ****GPT + RAG Archive**** - Combining GPT models with retrieval-augmented generation over personal or organizational archives.
-Users connect their stored documents, notes, or past content to an AI that can search and reference this history when generating responses, enabling continuity and institutional memory. ex.
-Microsoft Copilot allows for RAG archive configurations
+Users connect their stored documents, notes, or past content to an AI that can search and reference this history when generating responses, enabling continuity and institutional memory.

-Leveraging the power of **GPT + RAG Archive** in **Copilot**, she sets out to transform key decisions and insights into something actionable.
+Leveraging the power of **GPT + RAG Archive**, she sets out to transform key decisions and insights into something actionable.
 Breathing life into her mountain of memories, she decides to document them into an easily accessible format.
 She doesn't just reminisce over her triumphs; she crafts a life manual for future Razorbeam leaders.

-> **WHAT Miranda TYPED into Copilot:**
+> **WHAT Miranda TYPED:**
 > "Summarize my strategic decisions from the last ten years into an advice column format, highlighting lessons learned and key milestones."

 For Miranda, the prompt was her ticket to clarity.
 Simultaneously nostalgic and inspiring, it generated insights that resembled the wisdom of a seasoned mentor rather than a former CEO.
 An archive of actionable advice, which future executives could read during moments of peril, was born out of her reflections--advice elegantly flowing from Miranda's early days deciding to invest in cutting-edge cybersecurity measures to navigating the turbulent waters of board meetings.